Invisalign & ClearCorrect In Cibolo

 Am I A Good Candidate For Clear Aligners?

 This mostly depends on the severity of your orthodontic issues.
 If you have minor orthodontic problems, such as crooked, crowded teeth and gaps, Invisalign or ClearCorrect may be right for you.
 However, if you have more serious bite problems and very crooked teeth, braces may be a better choice for correction.
-To find out if you’re a good candidate for clear aligners, schedule a consultation with Dr. Patel!
+To find out if you’re a good candidate for clear aligners, schedule a consultation in Cibolo with Dr. Patel!

 Is Invisalign Cheaper than braces?